Franjcf/hybridBiotInterFoam/README.rst

 **Example Applications**

-- Sample cases that show the multi-scale nature of this solver by simulating systems with a combination of porous and free-fluid regions (fractures, coastal barriers, drainage, imbibition, porous fluid reservoir).
+- Sample cases that show the multi-scale nature of this solver by simulating systems with a combination of porous and free-fluid regions (wave absorption coastal barriers and fracture-driven surface deformation).

 .. figure:: /figures/coastalBarrier.png